Digital, creative and media

 You could become a senior developer or move into systems design, IT architecture or business systems analysis.

-Computer-aided design (CAD) technicians use software to design buildings, machinery, goods and components.
-They use 2D or 3D software to produce sketches and detailed drawings, meeting quality and technical standards.
+Computer-Aided Design (CAD) technicians use software to design buildings, machinery, goods and components.
+They use 2D or 3D software to produce sketches and detailed drawings.
+They’re also responsible for ensuring their products meet the relevant quality and technical standards.

 Working environment